LovelaceC/Zea/content/about-me.md

 ## My computer

-I use an Asus X441N, which runs a free operating system (Trisquel).
+I use an Asus X441N, which runs a free operating system (Parabola).

 ## GNU/Linux distro